 A report in the April 12th, 1827 edition of the Wiener Theater-Zeitung noted (my amateur translation and interpretation of the annoyingly-hard-to-read font):

 The funeral of one of the most extraordinary men of our times took place on Thursday, March 29th.
-It was the famous composer, Ludwig van Beethoven, a true Alcides1 of music, whose earthly remains were to be taken to their final resting place, and the lively participation of learned individuals from all parts of society held the promise of a large crowd to witness the journey.
+It was the famous composer, Ludwig van Beethoven, a true Alcides1 of music…and the lively participation of learned individuals from all parts of society held the promise of a large crowd to witness the journey.

 At 3pm, the funeral cortege collected both in and outside the apartment of the deceased in the Schwarzspanierhaus in the Alservorstadt, and the procession left at 3.15pm.

-The artistic elite of the imperial city carried and surrounded the coffin…some 15,000 people from all parts of society accompanied the remains of this genius of a composer on his last journey…the crowd was such that the trip from the apartment to the Minorite church (a distance of just a couple of hundred steps) took an entire hour.
+The artistic elite of the imperial city carried and surrounded the coffin…some 15,000 people from all parts of society accompanied the remains of this genius of a composer on his last journey.

-The Minorite church mentioned in the article is the Alserkirche, and a plaque outside says (again, my translation):
+That church was, of course, the Alserkirche.
+A plaque outside says (again, my translation):

 Ludwig van Beethoven.
 The body of this immortal was blessed here on March 29th, 1827